Part VI

 Principles of Trust-Building

 Trust grows when words and actions align.
-In any transformational space, five principles form its foundation:
+In transformational space, five principles hold it in place:

 The Perils of Power: Navigating Dynamics in Transformational Spaces